Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Derivation of the deconvolution of the ionic signal

 The next step is to determine the ratio $f(t_\beta)/f(t_\alpha)$ from the Flash signal.
 There are two typical positions in the Flash that are always identifiable in the data: (1) the first detected charges; (2) the maximum of the Flash derivative.
 While the first case is mainly correlated with the electronic current, the second one depends both on the electronic and the ionic contributions.
 We will anyway proceed with the following approximation:

 Under this approximation, we can retrieve the electronic current (in arbitrary units since we ignore the proportional factor in Eq.~(\ref{eq:fCharge})) from any Flash signal, without introducing any physical quantity nor \textit{ad hoc} parameters.
-In other words, the deconvolution can be applied on all measurements in any experimental conditions.
-The evaluation of the performances of the deconvolution are detailed in Section \ref{sec:Prim}.
+In other words, the deconvolution can be applied to all measurements in any experimental condition.
+The evaluation of the performances of the deconvolution is detailed in Section \ref{sec:Prim}.